-Consider working with organisational psychologists to design nudges (encouraging reminders) that prompt learning.
+Consider working with organizational psychologists to design nudges (encouraging reminders) that prompt learning.
 Design tests to find out which nudges are most effective.
-Stay close to the C-suite

-Compared to pre-pandemic, significantly more L&D professionals in the UK say they now have a seat at the C-suite table.4 Tying learning programmes to business impact based on key organisational priorities, like internal mobility, will be crucial in keeping this seat secure.
-Percentage of L&D professionals in the UK who agree that L&D has a seat at the executive table: 4
+Stay close to stakeholders Significantly more L&D pros say they have a seat at the C-suite table now than they did pre-pandemic.4 Tying learning programs to business impact based on key organizational priorities, like internal mobility, will be crucial in keeping this seat secure.
+Percent of L&D pros who agree that L&D has a seat at the executive table 4

-Room to grow While 63% of L&D professionals in the UK say their CEO is a champion for L&D, that leaves 37% of CEOs who still have an opportunity to become better advocates.
+Room to grow While 59% of L&D pros say their CEO is a champion for L&D, that still leaves 41% of CEOs with an opportunity to become better advocates.

-Helpful tactics for C-suite influence Know the audience.
+Helpful tactics for C-suite influence

+#1 Know the audience

-Align L&D with the overall business strategy, but also learn about the CEO's personal priorities and passion projects, and demonstrate the contribution that learning can make. #2 Speak C-suite.
+Align L&D with the overall business strategy, but also learn about the CEO's personal priorities and passion projects and demonstrate the contribution that learning can make.

-#1
+#2 Speak C-suite

 The C-suite is time-poor by definition.
-They measure the value of ideas not necessarily by how much detail you include, but by how quickly they can grasp them.
+They measure the value of ideas not necessarily by how much detail you include but by how quickly they can grasp them.
 Keep pitches brief, top-level, and framed in priorities, performance, and profits.

-#3 Don't forget the CFO.
+#3 Don't forget the CFO

-Capitalise on any opportunity to demonstrate how learning contributes to the bottom line.
-Cultivate C-level functional partners.
+Capitalize on any opportunity to demonstrate how learning contributes to the bottom line.

+#4 Cultivate C-level functional partners

-Every skills gap that you help to close is an opportunity to recruit another senior advocate.
+Every skills gap that you help close is an opportunity to recruit another senior advocate.
 Capture success stories and give a key role to department heads when promoting them across the business.

-#5

-#4

-Be the visible C-suite priority.
+#5 Be the visible C-suite priority

 Learning can be the most visible aspect of business strategy - which spurs CEOs to lead from the front.
 Take the time to involve your CEO in flagship learning initiatives.

-Go big with budget As mentioned earlier in the report, the percentage of L&D professionals in the UK who expect to have more spending power has reached a six-year high.4 Even more impressive?
-Only 11% are expecting their budget to decrease.4 This is great news given the amount of work L&D is being asked to do.
+Go big with budget

+As mentioned earlier in the report, the percentage of L&D pros who expect to have more spending power has reached a six-year high.4 Even more impressive?
+Only 8% expect their budget to decrease.4 This is great news given the amount of work L&D is being asked to do.
 Now L&D leaders need to be smart about how they use the money.
 They should consider outsourcing more manual and administrative tasks, freeing up time to dig into the areas that drive business impact.

 "Top L&D leaders are meticulous planners who build their learning budgets from several different sources.
-They stay up-to-speed on what's happening in different teams and different regions, and identify where L&D can support wider local initiatives.
-They map how their initiatives contribute to business priorities and secure ongoing funding through measuring the extent to which learning contributes to these objectives."
-Adapted from LinkedIn Learning's Handbook of L&D Pioneers Activate managers Last year's report declared managers "the secret skill-building weapon."
-This year, the importance of managers has only grown - especially for remote and hybrid businesses where employees have fewer serendipitous meetups to build their networks and increase their sense of company culture.
-"Now more than ever, my manager is equated with my experience in an organisation," says Danny Guillory, vice president and chief diversity officer at Dropbox, which has launched quarterly summits to support managers.
-While the data shows many L&D professionals leaning in to activate the power of managers, a word of caution: managers have shown higher burnout levels recently compared to individual contributors, so be wary of over relying on these in-demand heroes.
+They stay up to speed on what's happening in different teams and different regions, and identify where L&D can support wider local initiatives."
+Adapted from LinkedIn Learning's Handbook of L&D Pioneers Activate managers Last year's report declared managers the "secret skill-building weapon."
+This year the importance of managers has only grown - especially for remote and hybrid businesses where employees have fewer serendipitous meetups to build their networks and increase their sense of company culture.
+"Now more than ever, my manager is equated with my experience in an organization," says Danny Guillory, vice president and chief diversity officer at Dropbox, which has launched quarterly summits to support managers.
+While the data shows many L&D pros leaning in to activate the power of managers, a word of caution: Managers have shown higher burnout levels recently, when compared with individual contributors, so be wary of over-relying on these in-demand heroes.
+L&D is tapping the power of managers.